Graphic Definition of Aromatic

 The word aromatic comes from the Greek aroma, meaning "spice" or "fragrance," and is used to describe something that has a strong, pleasant smell.
-Aromatic typically refers to substances or plants, such as herbs, flowers, or spices, that emit fragrant oils or scents.
-It can also be used to describe the qualities of food, drink, or environments that are rich in fragrance, such as a cup of aromatic coffee or a garden full of aromatic flowers.
-Beyond its use in sensory contexts, aromatic can also refer to certain compounds in chemistry—specifically, molecules that have a particular structure and exhibit stability, often resulting in strong smells.
+Aromatic is often applied to foods, flowers, herbs, and environments where scent becomes a defining quality, such as a cup of aromatic coffee or a garden full of aromatic flowers.
+Beyond its sensory use, the word can also suggest richness, warmth, and vitality in atmosphere.

 The aromatic breeze, so sweet,